HomeArticle

 On April 22 local time in the United States, SpaceX issued a rare risk warning to investors in its prospectus submitted before the IPO: The vision of building a space AI data center and establishing human settlements on the moon and Mars depends on "unproven technologies" and may not achieve commercial viability.

 This statement is in sharp contrast to Musk's previous optimistic remarks about the prospects of space photovoltaics, quickly triggering a chain reaction in the capital market.
-On the day the news was disclosed, the A-share space photovoltaic concept stocks tumbled collectively, and the Wind Space Photovoltaic Index fell nearly 2% at one point during the session.
+On the day the news was disclosed, the A-share space photovoltaic concept stocks tumbled collectively, and the Wind Space Photovoltaic Index once fell nearly 2% during the session.

-The trillion-dollar narrative spawned by the richest man's "endorsement" is starting to show cracks.
+A trillion-dollar narrative spurred by the world's richest man is beginning to show cracks.

-However, the energy pressure brought about by the expansion of AI computing power will not disappear.
+However, the energy pressure brought by the expansion of AI computing power will not disappear because of this.
 The cooling of the space power generation narrative is actually beneficial to another path that has long been under the long - term attention of capital - controlled nuclear fusion.

 Long before SpaceX's risk disclosure, technology giants had already heavily invested in the nuclear energy track.